hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

    - Thumbnail Image: a picture for the event.
 Click **Choose an image** to upload and select a picture.
 Select **Insert from URL** to enter a link URL for your image.
    - Navigation path: an URL to navigate to register or find out more about the event and conference.
 This is typically the URL to the event or conference.
    - Leave card size to **large**
    - Tag: specify a keyword for your event or conference.
 Typically this is the name of your event (for example: Discover, KubeCon).
+You can also add a "platform" page tag for you revent if it is an event related to an HPE product & solution (see Tags table at the end of this document)

       <center><img src="media/guide-event-new-event-properties.png" width="600" height="768"></center>